in28minutes/SpringBootForBeginners/Step01.md

 ##What You Will Learn during this Step:
 - Set up an Maven Project with Eclipse.
  - Intellij Link : https://www.jetbrains.com/help/idea/2016.2/getting-started-with-maven.html#create_maven_project
-- Include dependencies needed for Spring Boot.
- - spring-boot-starter-web : starter for building applications with Spring MVC.
-Tomcat is default embedded container.
- - spring-boot-maven-plugin : Enable running application in-place and also building a jar/war to run later!
+- Copy Two Files pom.xml and Application.java
 - Launch Your First Spring Boot Application.

-###Typical stuff done at the start of projects
-- Framework setup
- - Identifying compatible framework versions. for example, Which version of Spring and Hibernate to use?
- - Configuring (Integrating) frameworks
-  - Configuring web.xml, Configuring Dispatcher Servlet
-  - Configuring data source, session factory
-- Logging, Transaction Management, Error Handling
+- You will be introduced to Maven
-- Configuration Management
+  - Dependency Management
-- Configuring Servers to deploy applications to
-- Monitoring Applications

 ##Cool thing to note!
 - Without a lot of configuration, we are up and running with a web application
- - Refer https://github.com/in28minutes/SpringMvcStepByStep/blob/master/Step01.md and https://github.com/in28minutes/SpringMvcStepByStep/blob/master/Step11.md to understand the sort of stuff - web.xml, dispatcher servlet configuration, maven dependency management and plugins - that are need to launch a typical web application without Spring Boot!
+ - Refer https://github.com/in28minutes/SpringMvcStepByStep/blob/master/Step15.md to understand the sort of stuff - web.xml, dispatcher servlet configuration, maven dependency management and plugins - that are need to launch a typical web application without Spring Boot!

 ##What You Will NOT Learn during this Step:
 - Spring Boot does a lot of magic.
 This magic is called Auto Configuration.
 We will discuss about different terms related to Spring Boot - Starter Parent, Starter projects, Auto configuration - in depth during our first 10 steps.